 "I think it’s going to help a lot.
 I realize they are SEC, but the thing is, it’s going to give us a little more exposure in the state with women’s basketball."

-The Razorbacks' last game against an in-state opponent was in 2005 when they lost 98-84 in a WNIT game at Arkansas State.
+The Razorbacks' last game against an in-state opponent from outside the UA System was in 2005 when they lost 98-84 in a WNIT game at Arkansas State.

 Prior to an 86-53 victory over UALR at Simmons Bank Arena in December, Arkansas had not scheduled an in-state school since a 1983 game against Arkansas State in Jonesboro.